 “When we read the scriptures,” Aaron said, “our love for Jesus compels us to minster to these children.
 If the body of Christ does not, who will?
 The government doesn’t care.”

-The puzzling thing is, Luanshya is much like Tennessee in many ways.
-The culture is “Christian” in general, for there are churches everywhere.
-A lot of people go to church every week.
-People all know the “right way to live”, but yet 10 miles away is the hell compound and no one seems to even notice it — Not even the church!
-When I asked Aaron about this, his reply was: “The church only cares about drawing people to themselves.
-They do great services, leading Bible studies and teaching great things, but they do not focus on missions or discipleship.”
 And so, Aaron and these 5 humble workers birthed this school on 100% pure love, compassion and faith that if God really cares for these children, He will provide for them.
 And wow, has God ever.
 I could go on and on of miracle after miracle that God has done for each of these teachers who are giving up everything for these children, with nothing themselves.
 God has given them land they own in the heart of the compound.
-God provided $30k out of one business man who visited and their built the school and that is all.
+God provided $30k out of one business man who visited and built the school.
 They have been running on faith ever since — a modern-day George Müller.

 Their vision is huge.
 They believe the children are the next generation and they want to raise up a generation that follows the living God and lives with purpose and identity.
-They want to reach the entire hell compound, telling them all of Jesus, and they are all in.
+They want to reach the entire village, telling them all of Jesus, and raising them up.
 For 2 years they have been praying for God to send more help.
 More resources because the needs are so great and we were the answer to those prayers.
 Because they have partnered with another ministry in Zambia, they receive a little money each month to function, but it’s not much.
-The entire ministry run on about $5,000 per year!!
+The entire ministry is currently run on about $5,000 per year!!
 Guys.
 We raised over $6,000 for these people in less than 4 weeks.
 This is more than they get in a year!

 And so, it is with great honor that I am happy to report to you that God is doing something great through these people and we are so blessed to be a small part of it.
 60% of the money raised is going to the school directly and the other 40% is going to repairing the orphanage.
-As soon as I send this email, I’m heading out to the sawmill to get boards cut for desks.
-We already purchased paint, doors, windows, locks.
-We will also be providing them text books and materials for every student in the school.
+We already purchased paint, doors, windows and locks.
+We will also be providing them with text books and materials for every student in the school.
 There is much work to be done and our time here is short.

 Please pray for the work that is going on here in Zambia.
 We are also preparing to show the Jesus Film with the entire village this Friday night.
 Pray that we can find a projector, sound equipment and a screen.
 But most of all, please pray for soft hearts.
 Pray that many will be introduced to Jesus — not religion — but a real personal encounter with the one living and true God, Jesus Christ.
 It’s only on this foundation that the Lord will raise up these children for His glory!